wavefrontHQ/docs/pages/doc/windows_host_tutorial.md

 tags: [tutorials]
 sidebar: doc_sidebar
 permalink: windows_host_tutorial.html
-summary: Get data from Windows host.
+summary: Get data from a Windows host and monitor in VMware Aria Operations for Applications.
 ---

-Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+Starting July 3, 2023, Operations for Applications is a service on the VMware Cloud services platform.
 After this date, we support two types of subscriptions:
 * Operations for Applications subscriptions **onboarded** to the VMware Cloud services platform.
 * **Original** subscriptions -- the existing ones which remain as is until they migrate to VMware Cloud services.

-In this tutorial, you'll learn how to ingest data from a Windows host machine to Operations for Applications by using a Wavefront proxy.
-Although Operations for Applications supports direct ingestion, using a Wavefront proxy is the recommended way for ingesting data.
+In this tutorial, you’ll learn how to ingest data from a Windows host machine to Operations for Applications by using a Wavefront proxy.
+Although Operations for Applications supports direct ingestion, in production environments, using a Wavefront proxy is the recommended way for ingesting data.

 ## Onboarded Subscriptions

 When your service **is onboarded** to VMware Cloud services, the Wavefront proxy requires a VMware Cloud services access token with the **Proxies** service role.
-There are two options for the proxy to retrieve the access token.
-You can configure the proxy with:
+There are two options for the proxy to retrieve the access token and you can configure the proxy with:

 - A server to server OAuth app that belongs to the VMware Cloud organization running the service.

 - An API token that belongs to your user account in the VMware Cloud organization running the service.

-Note that you must regenerate and reconfigure the API Token periodically depending on the token TTL configuration.
+  Note that you must regenerate and reconfigure the user account API Token periodically.
+This depends on the token TTL configuration.

-In this tutorial, we will use a server to server OAuth app.
+In this tutorial, we will create a server to server OAuth app in VMware Cloud services and we'll retrieve the necessary credentials.
+Then we will install the Wavefront proxy and the Telegraf agent on the same Window host and we'll start to monitor the metrics flowing from the same Windows host.

-### Task 1: Create a Server to Server OAuth App
+### Step 1: Create a Server to Server OAuth App

-We create a server to server OAuth app and will retrieve the app ID and app secret.
+Let's create a server to server OAuth app and retrieve the app ID and app secret.
+You will need the app ID and app secret when you install the Wavefront proxy.

 1. Navigate to the VMware Cloud Services Console as a user with the required permissions, such as **Organization Owner**, **Organization Administrator**, or an **Organization Member** with the **Developer** additional role assigned.